 In teens and adults, the injury may break the bone all the way through.
 But in children, the bone breaks on one side only.

-Greenstick fractures usually happen when a child falls and reaches a hand out to break the fall.
+Greenstick fractures usually happen when a child reaches their hand out to break a fall.

 Usually, orthopedic specialists treat this type of fracture with a cast.